funcompbio/practical2/practical2.md

 data portal to understand why the data is provided separately for these two types of population.

-Let's say we want to extract the rows for the weekly county COVID19 data derived from the population that does not live in geriatric-care residences into a separate file called `catalunya_setmanal_general.csv`.
+Let's say we want to extract the rows for the COVID19 data derived from the population in Catalunya that does not live in geriatric-care residences into a separate file called `catalunya_setmanal_general.csv`.

 ```
 $ grep No catalunya_setmanal.csv > catalunya_setmanal_general.csv